codewars/blog/content/2021/2021-01-21_whats-new/index.md

 description = "A lot has been done, a lot more to do!"

 [taxonomies]
-tags = ["changelog", "improvements", "runner", "new-language", "documentation"]
+tags = ["announcement", "changelog", "improvements", "runner", "new-language", "documentation", "moderation"]
 +++

 # What has 2020 brought to us?